Charles Lane (journalist)

-Charles Lane (born 1961) is an American journalist and editor who is the deputy editor at The Free Press and a regular guest on the Fox News Channel.
+Charles Lane (born 1961) is an American journalist and editor.
 He was the editor of The New Republic from 1997 to 1999 and the deputy opinion editor for The Washington Post from 2000 to 2024.
 During his tenure at The New Republic, Lane oversaw the work of Stephen Glass, a staff reporter who fabricated portions of all or some of the 41 articles he had written for the magazine, in one of the largest fabrication scandals of contemporary American journalism.
 After leaving the New Republic, Lane went to work for the Post, where, from 2000 to 2007, he covered the Supreme Court of the United States and issues related to the criminal justice system and judicial matters.
 He has since joined the newspaper's editorial page.

 Early life and education

 Born to a Jewish family in 1961, Lane attended Bethesda-Chevy Chase High School, where he was managing editor of the school newspaper, The Tattler.
 He earned a Bachelor of Arts degree in social studies from Harvard University in 1983.
 As a Knight Fellow, he earned a Master of Studies in Law from Yale Law School in 1997.
 He is a member of the Council on Foreign Relations.